acroucher/FRUITPy/README.md

 # Installing FRUITPy:

 First, you need to have FRUIT itself installed on your machine.
+If you want to use FRUITPy for parallel unit testing using MPI, you will need FRUIT version 3.3.0 or later.

-All you really need are the two FRUIT source files, fruit.f90 and fruit_util.f90.
+All you really need are the two main FRUIT source files, fruit.f90 and fruit_util.f90 (and fruit_mpi.f90 for parallel unit testing).
 You need to be able to link your Fortran unit test code to these files.
 You can either compile them in directly (as suggested by the FRUIT developers) or you may prefer to compile these two files into a library that you can link to.

 To install FRUITPy, either download the zip file and unzip it, or clone the FRUITPy Git repository, as you prefer.